chandrarst/rest-api-ecommerce/readme.md

 This repository contains the backend source code for a robust E-Commerce application.
 It is built using Node.js and Express, utilizing PostgreSQL as the relational database and Prisma as the ORM.

-The system is designed to handle essential e-commerce functionalities including user authentication (JWT), role-based access control (Admin/Customer), product management, and secure order processing with ACID-compliant database transactions to ensure data integrity between stock inventory and order records.
+The system is designed to handle essential e-commerce functionalities including user authentication (JWT), role-based access control (Admin/Customer), product management with image uploads, and secure order processing with ACID-compliant database transactions to ensure data integrity between stock inventory and order records.

 ## Tech Stack